 - 4. The LED driver shall be programmed for constant light output (CLO).
 The CLO value shall be 90% of the initial lumen output. - 5.
 The LED drivers shall have a minimum operational lifetime of 100,000 hours with a minimum of 90% survival during this period (L90B10). - 6.
 The driver shall be factory programmed to a set dimming regime if required. - 7.
-The LED Driver shall be re-programmable and allow for dimming of the luminaire from the ground (column door) for Cork County Council owned column mounted lanterns or the interface unit for ESB pole mounted lanterns or the isolation box/interface unit for the wall mounted lanterns. - 8.
+The LED Driver shall be re-programmable and allow for dimming of the luminaire - 8.
 The driver shall be pre-programmed and capable of being re-programmable via pre-wired 5-core cables or wireless technology (such as Bluetooth) or another solution subject to acceptance of Cork County Council and adaptable to be integrated with the CMS at a later date to allow for the system to alter its control functions. - 9.
 The LED Driver shall also have Dual Direction Communication in DALI protocols to allow for future remote monitoring of the installation. - 10.
 The LED driver shall be capable of being programmed for linear multi-stage dimming using variable drive currents. - 11.
 A maximum drive current of 1000mA shall be adhered to for all luminaires.
 All designs should be based on the luminaire operating at 75% of the maximum driver current to allow for flexibility and future increases. - 12.
 The LED drivers shall have terminals which are shrouded and indelibly marked to indicate all wiring connections and operating voltages. - 13.
 The LED drivers shall be fitted with an automatic re-setting thermal cut out. - 14.
 The LED drivers should achieve a power factor of ≥0.9 when operated at full load and in dimmed situations. - 15.
 The LED modules shall be replaceable during maintenance events or for luminaire upgrades. - 16.
 All drivers shall be CE certified and marked accordingly. - 17.
 The LED Driver shall be enabled for use with a Central Management System (CMS). - 18.
-The rated life of the proposed LED Driver shall be provided but shall be at least 10 years and shall be guaranteed to a minimum of 10 years.
+The rated life of the proposed LED Driver shall be provided but shall be at least 10 years and shall be guaranteed to a minimum of 10 years. - 19.